percwg/perc-wg/double/draft-ietf-perc-double.md

 ## FEC

-TODO - Add text to explain how to use FlexFEC [@I-D.ietf-payload-flexible-fec-scheme] as described in Option A of slides presented at IETF 99.

-The algorithm recommend in [@I-D.ietf-rtcweb-fec] for video is Flex FEC.

-TODO - find other text from other PR

-When using Flex FEC  [@I-D.ietf-payload-flexible-fec-scheme], the repair packets MUST use the default order of operations defined in [@I-D.ietf-payload-flexible-fec-scheme] of SRTP followed by FEC.
-The repair packets MUST be handled like RTCP packets instead of RTP packets in that only the hop-by-hop cryptographic algorithms are applied when using the double transform and not the end-to-end algorithms.
+When using Flex FEC [@I-D.ietf-payload-flexible-fec-scheme] with double, the negotiation of double for the crypto is the out of band signaling that indicates that the repair packets MUST use the order of operations of SRTP followed by FEC when encrypting.
+This is to ensure that the original media is not reveled to the Media Distributor but at the same time allow the Media Distributor to repair media.
+When encrypting a packet that contains the Flex FEC data, which is already encrypted, it MUST be encrypted in the single mode.

+The algorithm recommend in [@I-D.ietf-rtcweb-fec] for repair of video is Flex FEC [@I-D.ietf-payload-flexible-fec-scheme].
 Note that for interoperability with WebRTC, [@I-D.ietf-rtcweb-fec] recommends not using additional FEC only m-line in SDP for the repair packets.

 ## DTMF